 And, aside from being very conveniently situated for exploring this interesting city on foot, the many activities available locally include boating, fishing, golf, walking and horse riding.
 The off-season value breaks are very attractive.

 Although peppered with some modern fusion dishes, the overall style is proudly traditional.
-Ingredients are locally sourced and include some specialities – so, for example, you’ll find the unique ‘Waterford Blaa’ bread roll offered alongside the home baked brown soda bread, and a Waterford black pudding and apple salad features regularly among the starters.
+Ingredients are locally sourced (herbs, for example, come a very short distance indeed - from the hotel's rooftop garden) and include some specialities – so, for example, you’ll find the unique ‘Waterford Blaa’ bread roll offered alongside the home baked brown soda bread, and a Waterford black pudding and apple salad features regularly among the starters.

 Quality meats, poultry and seafood are all abundant in the area and this is reflected in simple cooking that showcases the ingredients – a special of monkfish scampi, for example, may be the star dish of the evening.
 The perfectly cooked crisp fried chunks of wonderful monkfish tail are served with chive and white wine sauce as a dip: so simple, so delicious.